 We require that youth participants always follow the buddy system while at camp.
-This year, scouts must attend merit badge classes with a designated buddy from their troop as part of our Covid Protocol.
 Please help participants plan so that they can travel to and from program areas with their buddy, and make sure that participants have a buddy when traveling around camp.